Browse tips

 Use the Morning box for the first few actions that make the day easier.
 Keep it short enough that it can happen before messages, errands, school, work, or family needs take over.

-2. Noon or midday reset
+2. Noon or midday check-in

-Use the Noon box for a small reset that catches the day before it runs away.
+Use the Noon box for a small check-in that catches the day before it runs away.
 This works well for lunch breaks, school breaks, work-from-home days, or any day that needs a second start.

 3. Night routine that helps tomorrow

-4. Weekly reset routine
+4. Weekly review routine

 5. Monthly admin routine